MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 ---

 # required metadata
-title: "Transform and subset data in Microsft R"
+title: "How to transform and subset data in Microsft R"
 description: "How to manipulate and transform data in RevoScaleR."
 keywords: ""
-author: "richcalaway"
+author: "HeidiSteen"
 manager: "jhubbard"
 ms.date: "06/04/2017"
 ms.topic: "article"